-Whatever situation you face, and whatever you are unsure of, our family law team at Farmer & Morris Law, PLLC, is here to help.
+Whatever situation you face, and whatever you are unsure of, our Rutherfordton family law lawyers at Farmer & Morris Law, PLLC, is here to help.
 Our Rutherfordton divorce lawyer can gather documents, prepare a case based on your needs, and help you navigate the complex laws that apply to marriage, divorce, children, finance/estates, and more in North Carolina.

 - Divorce law in North Carolina

 - Services we provide in Rutherfordton divorce cases

 - Alimony and post-separation support

 - Child support